This post may contain affiliate links. Please read my Privacy Policy.

 Ingredients

-Coconut Milk - Coconut milk comes in several varieties.
+Canned Coconut Milk - Coconut milk comes in several varieties.
 Coconut cream, low fat, full fat, and in the dairy case as a dairy milk alternative.
 For this recipe, you will need to use canned coconut milk.
 For the best flavor, I recommend using full-fat coconut milk.
-As an alternative, you can use canned low-fat coconut milk.
-Coconut cream and coconut milk found in the dairy case will not work for this recipe.

-Rice - Typically this dish is made with white jasmine rice or brown jasmine rice.
-This dish is very versatile and I recommend using your preferred white rice or brown rice.
+Rice - This dish is typically made with white or brown jasmine rice.
+This dish is very versatile, and I recommend using your preferred white or brown rice.

 Tofu - Tofu comes in different levels of firmness.
 I always recommend using extra firm tofu.
 Before marinating the tofu cubes, you will need to press out water.